Make an impact by supporting the essential role played by science and innovation in the quality of life in Quebec and elsewhere in the world.

 Find out what your gift can do

-Each donation helps INRS’ scientific teams pursue development efforts in strategic areas.
+Each donation helps INRS’ scientific teams pursue essential work in strategic areas to better our collective quality of life.

 Key infrastructures that play an important role in strategic sectors for Quebec’s development